-When you want to impress someone from out of town, taking them to this massive restaurant with funky tiles and a better looking crowd than the background extras in a CW drama would be a good idea.
+When you want to impress someone from out of town, taking them to this massive restaurant with colorful tiles and a better looking crowd than the background extras in a CW drama would be a good idea.
 The food at Che Fico ranges from Jewish-Italian small plates like chopped liver and suppli to fancy pastas to some of the more interesting pizza in the city, and all of it is pretty great.
 If you can’t get a reservation, it’s still fun to sit at the bar and split a few things over wine.

 If you started to tell someone about all the different doughs, ovens, and temperatures that Tony’s Pizza Napoletana uses to make their absurdly long menu of pizzas, they would probably glaze over like Fred Savage at the beginning of The Princess Bride.
-But if you bring them here instead, they’ll be be begging you for more when you leave, like Fred Savage toward the end of The Princess Bride.
+But if you bring them here instead, they’ll be begging you for more when you leave, like Fred Savage toward the end of The Princess Bride.
 We like the classic Neapolitan pie and the coal-fired New Yorker, but if you want something else, you’ll definitely find it in their phonebook-sized menu.

 There are a lot of delis in San Francisco, but Molinari is our favorite.
 We come here regularly for cured meats to make charcuterie boards with, but the best thing about Molinari is their sandwich selection.
 They have a set menu of things like the Renzo with prosciutto, coppa, mozzarella, and sundried tomatoes, but we usually go custom and walk out with something piled high with imported mortadella.